Fulani herdsmen: Nigeria

 Fulani pastoralists started migrating into northern Nigeria from the Senegambia region around the thirteenth or fourteenth century.
 After the Uthman dan Fodio jihad, the Fulani became integrated into the Hausa culture of Northern Nigeria.
-Thereafter, during the dry season when the tsetse fly population is reduced, Fulani pastoralists began to drive their cattle into the Middle Belt zone dominated by non-Hausa groups, returning to the north at the onset of the rainy season.
+Thereafter, during the dry season when the tsetse fly population is reduced, Fulani pastoralists began to drive their cattle into North Central returning to the North West and East at the onset of the rainy season.
 But while managing the herd and driving cattle, cattle grazing on farmlands sometimes occurs, leading to destruction of crops and becoming a source of conflict.

 Nigeria's implementation of the land use act of 1978 allowed the state or federal government the right to assign and lease land and also gave indigenes the right to apply and be given a certificate of occupancy to claim ownership of their ancestral lands.
 This placed the pastoral Fulani in a difficult position because most did not apply for lands of occupancy of their grazing routes, and recurring transhumance movement led to encroachment on the properties of others.
-The Nigeria government designed some areas as grazing routes but this has not reduced clashes.
+The Nigeria government designed some areas as grazing routes, but this has not reduced clashes.
 From 1996 to 2006 about 121 people lost their lives in Bauchi and Gombe states as a result of conflicts between pastoralists and farmers.

 Thousands of people have been killed since 2016 in clashes between farmers and semi-nomadic herders.

 In Nigeria, Fulani herdsmen are represented by advocacy groups such as Miyetti Allah.

 Ghana

-Fulani migrant groups and pastoralist are usually considered strangers and foreigners because of their Senegambia origin; as a result, their rights to use the areas termed ancestral lands by indigenous ethnic groups have met with some reservations.
+Fulani groups in Ghana are pastoralist usually living in Northern Ghana because of their Senegambia origin; as a result, their rights to use the areas termed ancestral lands by indigenous ethnic groups have met with some reservations.